Minimally invasive tests and treatment to help you manage disease and increase quality of life

 One technique used to treat GERD is magnetic sphincter augmentation (MSA).
 Conducted via the LINX Reflux Management System, MSA is a minimally invasive treatment for patients with GERD symptoms that persist despite daily anti-acid medication.
 The LINX system consists of magnetic titanium beads connected by a wire and placed around the lower esophageal sphincter (LES) to strengthen LES closure while allowing food and liquid to pass through.
 MSA is intended to improve quality of life and reduce symptoms without changing anatomy or function.

 Gastrointestinal cancer can affect any portion of the GI tract (digestive system).
 At UW Medicine, we have decades of experience detecting these cancers through screening and providing comprehensive, innovative and expert treatments.
 Our research-based therapies, imaging protocols and minimally invasive surgical techniques increase effectiveness and maximize patient comfort.
-As part of the Seattle Cancer Care Alliance, which is consistently ranked among the top cancer centers in the nation, we offer the best care and outcomes in the region.
+As part of the Fred Hutchinson Cancer Center, which is consistently ranked among the top cancer centers in the nation, we offer the best care and outcomes in the region.

 This type of cancer starts in your esophagus, the 10-inch-long tube that carries food and liquid from your mouth to your stomach when you swallow.
 Like other types of cancer, it can spread to other organs, so early and effective diagnosis and treatment by experienced cancer specialists is important.
 This is a relatively uncommon cancer and is complicated to treat.
-UW Medicine and Seattle Cancer Care Alliance are among a small number of places with physicians who specialize in this particular type of cancer.
+UW Medicine and Fred Hutchinson Cancer Center are among a small number of places with physicians who specialize in this particular type of cancer.

 Gastric cancer, or stomach cancer, begins in stomach cells.
 Our gastroenterology team can expertly diagnose your disease and provide the right treatment based on the type of tumor you have.
 This is a relatively uncommon cancer and is complicated to treat.
-UW Medicine's Esophageal and Gastric Surgery Center and Seattle Cancer Care Alliance are among a small number of centers in the country with physicians who specialize in this particular type of cancer.
+UW Medicine's Esophageal and Gastric Surgery Center and Fred Hutchinson Cancer Center are among a small number of centers in the country with physicians who specialize in this particular type of cancer.

 Cancer of the colon and rectum are both referred to as colorectal cancer.
 Although it is the third most common type of cancer and the third leading cause of cancer death, it is often treatable.
 Our committed colorectal team provides prevention through screening procedures such as colonoscopy and consultation for patients at high risk for colorectal cancer, including those with a family history of this condition.
 We also provide a full range of treatments for colorectal cancer.